Why is SIOP so important?

 On the micro level, the 30 features give a teacher more than enough things to consider such as including HOTS questions (Higher Order Thinking Skills), emphasizing key vocabulary, and integrating the four domains (speaking, listening, reading, and writing).

-Perhaps the most striking important aspect of all (and definitely the most useful) has to do with the two italicized words in each component:
+Perhaps the most striking and important aspect of all (and definitely the most useful) has to do with the two italicized words in each component: content and language.

 SIOP encourages teachers to place just as much importance on language proficiency as on proficiency with the content.
 SIOP reminds teachers to create both content & language objectives for each lesson.
 SIOP demands that students be given opportunities to practice both the content and the language.